MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 - Computers running Windows 7 Service Pack 1 require KB 2533623.
 For more information about this update, see [Microsoft Security Advisory: Insecure library loading could allow remote code execution](https://support.microsoft.com/en-us/kb/2533623).
 You might be able to install this update directly, or it might be superseded by another update that installs it for you.

     If this update is required and not installed, the client installation warns you that it must be installed.
 This update can be installed after the client is installed but some actions will be blocked and the message is displayed again.

+- Computers running Office 2010 require Microsoft Online Services Sign-in Assistant, version **7.250.4303.0**.
+This version is included with the client installation.
+If you have a later version of the Sign-in Assistant, uninstall it before you install the Azure Information Protection client.
+For example, check the version and uninstall the Sign-in Assistant by using **Control Panel** > **Program and Features** > **Uninstall or change a program**.

 > [!NOTE]
 > Installation requires local administrative permissions.